Most Reliable Seat Models: Real MOT Data Analysis

 Pattern to avoid

-Early 2007-2017 petrol/diesel IBIZAs, 2007-2008 diesel ALHAMBRAs are the models that drag down Seat's average.
-The ALHAMBRA 2008 performs 11% worse than the average car of the same age at 13+ years - this is proven poor durability.
-These vehicles fail MOTs more often than they pass.
+Early 2003-2015 petrol/diesel IBIZAs, 2007-2008 diesel ALHAMBRAs are the models that drag down Seat's average.
+The ALHAMBRA performs 12% worse than the average car of the same age at 21+ years - this is proven poor durability.
+These are the weakest performers in the lineup.

 What Goes Wrong on Seats?